 San Francisco Teacher Residency (SFTR) is a partnership committed to preparing high quality teachers for San Francisco's hardest to staff schools and subjects.

-In partnership are the University of San Francisco (USF), San Francisco Unified School District (SFUSD), Stanford University, United Educators of San Francisco, Community Initiatives, and AmeriCorps.
+In partnership are the University of San Francisco (USF), San Francisco Unified School District (SFUSD), Stanford University, United Educators of San Francisco, and Community Initiatives.

 What you get by Joining

 - A master’s degree from the University of San Francisco at reduced cost;